 When thinking about a barnyard birthday bash I really wanted to have it outside.
 We ended up with a great day for it and only a little wet grass because it had been raining all week.
 This gave the kids the ability to run around.
 To plan my set up I drew a little 'map' of my backyard so I could see where I wanted to put tables, chairs, etc. This helped me to realize the perfect spot to put some yard games and how to keep the cake table far enough away from those yard games.
 We set up corn hole and some kids toys before everyone got there so that there was plenty to do as soon as kiddos arrived and there wasn't really a formal schedule.

 By far my favorite decoration was the balloon barn mosaic.
 I had so much fun working on it and seeing it come together!
 It was also a really affordable project.
 A bit more time intensive but easy and cheap to do on your own for a big impact.
 We also had a balloon arch made by @PulleyBalloonCo and it was perfect!
 She had delivered it a few days before the party because the weather was iffy but if at all possible I wanted to have the party outside.
+If you're wanting to make your own she helped us create this tutorial.
 That gave us a bit of flexibility and the day of I was able to hook it onto the deck without problem.
 Sharing inspiration photos and having discussions about the goals of the party with your vendors helps everything go super smoothly!

 My other favorite piece of decor was the table runner that we turned into a fence sign.
 I found this large personalized sign on Etsy and we used thumb tacks to stick it onto our back fence.
 Then we set out a cup of crayons so that kiddos could color on it during the party!
 One tip if you're going to do this- put the cup in the shade.
 We had a few melted crayons so we had to shift that cup to a shaded area early on.